Jarren Duran Player Props: Red Sox vs. Blue Jays

-Jarren Duran -- 2-for-4 with a home run and an RBI in his last game -- will be in action for the Boston Red Sox against the Toronto Blue Jays, with Yusei Kikuchi on the hill, on May 2 at 7:10 PM ET.
+After batting .389 with five doubles, two home runs, a walk and five RBI in his past 10 games, Jarren Duran and the Boston Red Sox take on the Toronto Blue Jays (who will hand the ball to Alek Manoah) at 7:10 PM ET on Wednesday.

-In his most recent appearance, he had two hits (going 2-for-4 with a home run and an RBI) against the Blue Jays.
+In his last game he had a hitless performance (0-for-1) against the Blue Jays.

 Jarren Duran Game Info & Props vs. the Blue Jays